web3-literally/MT4-Metatrader-CarryTrading/README.md

 ## Usage example

-In this project.
+> In this project.
-The CarryTradeManger will manage clients who want to use this strategy.
-And SocketManager will keep the communication between Manager and Terminal Manager.
+> The CarryTradeManger will manage clients who want to use this strategy, And SocketManager will keep the communication between Manager and Terminal Manager.
-So You have to install this CarryTradeManager and SocketManager to WebHost.
+> So You have to install this CarryTradeManager and SocketManager to WebHost.

 ## Development setup
 1. Visual Studio 2017 (ASP.NET.CORE, C#)